Hardeeville, SC

 Flood Watch

 Three USGS gauges track the Savannah River upstream of Hardeeville.
-Water at Burton's Ferry takes roughly five days to reach us -- giving you actionable warning well before conditions become dangerous.
+Water at Burton's Ferry takes roughly five days to reach us, giving you actionable warning before conditions become dangerous.
+Check these gauges after any significant rainfall in the Augusta, GA area or upper Savannah basin.

 🌊